-Our analyses indicate that climate change-related risk will have only a limited financial impact on the ISID Group.
+Our analyses indicate that climate change-related risk will have only a limited financial impact on the DENTSU SOKEN Group.
 Regardless, we will strive to further reduce climate change-related risk by ensuring that our environment management systems comply with the ISO 14001 standard.
 In short, we will increase the percentage of energy we obtain from renewable sources, and use carbon credits and other strategies to reduce our CO2 emissions.
-Our Scope 1 and 2 CO2 emissions amounted to 1,832 tonnes in FY2021, and the greater portion of these emissions resulted from our use of electricity in our offices (Scope 2).
+Our Scope 1 and 2 CO2 emissions amounted to 1,890 t-CO2 in FY2022, and the greater portion of these emissions resulted from our use of electricity in our offices (Scope 2) because we do not have a datacenter.